TarHeelProgrammr/Kenan-Flagler-Portfolio/README.md

 This portfolio is intended to display my technical skills, as well as how a combination of AI, conceptual finance and coding knowledge has increased my ability as an entreprenuer.

+Projects 1-3 were my personal endeavours.
+While projects 4-5 were through the Global Career Accelerator Coding for Data Analytics.

 In each folder their is a file called summary.md please click on that for context of each project.